wp-plugins/lightbox-plus/readme.txt

 * Updated Colorbox to version 1.3.17
  * Added properties "top", "bottom", "left" and "right" to specify a position relative to the viewport, rather than using the default centering.
  * Added property "data" to specify GET or POST data when using Ajax.
 Colorbox's ajax functionality is handled by jQuery's .load() method, so the data property works the same way as it does with .load().
  * Added property "fixed" which can provide fixed positioning for Colorbox, rather than absolute positioning.
-This will allow Colorbox to remain in a fixed position within the visitors viewport, despite scrolling.
+This will allow Colorbox to remain in a fixed position within the visitor’s viewport, despite scrolling.
 IE6 support for this was not added, it will continue to use the default absolute positioning.
- * Fixed ClearType problem with IE7.
+ * Fixed Clear Type problem with IE7.
  * Minor fixes.
 * Updated Colorbox to version 1.3.16
  * Better IE related transparency workarounds.
 IE7 and up now uses the same background image sprite as other browsers.